smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ### Variables and Scalar Subquery

-By contrast, assigning the result of a scalar subquery with `SET` produces null when the subquery returns no rows:
+By contrast, assigning the result of a scalar subquery with `SET` produces null when the subquery returns no rows.

 Also use care when a `SELECT` assignment can process multiple rows; the final assigned value can depend on plan and processing order unless the query guarantees one row.